We think this movie stands out for:

 Parents need to know that Hunter Killer is a thriller involving submarines, Navy SEALs, and Russians; it's based on a 2012 novel by George Wallace and Don Keith.
 The biggest issue is violence: You can expect lots and lots of battle action, with guns and shooting, high-powered missiles and torpedoes, bloody wounds and injuries, and dead bodies.
-Language is also strong, with many uses of "f--k," "s--t," "son of a bitch," "p---y," and more.
-On the other hand, sex, substance use, and consumerism aren't issues.
+Language is also strong, with many uses of "f--k," "s--t," "son of a bitch," "p---y," and more, and there's some background smoking.
+On the other hand, sex and consumerism aren't issues.
 The movie starts stiffly and seems like it's going to be another not-too-good Gerard Butler movie, but it eventually begins to work in a passably entertaining way, and it's clear that teamwork is important to the characters and their story.

 What's the story?

 In HUNTER KILLER, an American submarine is torpedoed near Russia, and unorthodox, street-smart Captain Joe Glass (Gerard Butler) is called in to investigate.
 He discovers that a nearby Russian sub has been sabotaged, and he chooses to rescue its captain (Michael Nyqvist) from the ocean floor.
 Meanwhile, a team of U.S. Navy SEALs uncovers a coup within the Russian government: A rogue general has locked up the president (Alexander Diachenko) and taken over.
 The SEALs successfully snatch the president, while Glass must trust the Russian captain to help navigate the treacherous waters to get to the rendezvous point.
 But can the Americans and the loyal Russians trust each other long enough to prevent the bad guys from starting another world war?